aarteaga1018/Coursera_Capstone/README.md

 Furthermore, because of the existence of null values in some records, the data needs to be preprocessed before any further processing.

-# Preprocessing Data
+# Preprocessing Data:

 In order to prepare the data, the SEVERITYCODE data was balanced and resampled.
 Non-relevant columns were dropped,  missing values were corrected and encoding of the data was used to clean-up the data for attributes "WEATHER", "ROADCOND", and "LIGHTCOND".

 <p align="center"><img src="https://github.com/aarteaga1018/Coursera_Capstone/blob/master/Screen Shot 2020-09-09 at 6.15.45 AM.png" width="600"/></p>
 <p align="center"><img src="https://github.com/aarteaga1018/Coursera_Capstone/blob/master/Encoding.png" width="600"/></p>

-# Methodology
+# Methodology:

 The methodology used includes Github respository and running Jupyter notebook from the IBM watson studio.
 Packages were used such as Pandas, NumPy, and Sklearn to preprocess data and build machine learning models.